Manuscript Submission and Review

 Manuscripts will be acknowledged upon receipt.
 Feature articles, all reports and reviews of empirical work, and many short essays recommended for consideration by the editor will also be reviewed by an independent reader.
 Manuscripts recommended after this second review will be presented to the Report's Editorial Committee for final disposition.
 Authors will be notified of a decision by email.

-The Editorial Committee consists of Gregory E. Kaebnick (editor of the Report), Laura Haupt (managing editor), Nancy Berlinger (research scholar), Susan Gilbert (public affairs editor), Michael Gusmano (research scholar), Josephine Johnston (research scholar), and Erik Parens (research scholar).
+The Editorial Committee consists of Gregory E. Kaebnick (editor of the Report), Laura Haupt (managing editor), Nancy Berlinger (research scholar), Susan Gilbert (public affairs and communications manager), Michael Gusmano (research scholar), Josephine Johnston (research scholar), and Erik Parens (research scholar).

 Conflict of Interest